 What is Stribild?

 Stribild is a tablet containing a combination of cobicistat, elvitegravir, emtricitabine, and tenofovir.
 Cobicistat reduces the action of enzymes in your liver that break down certain antiviral medicines.
 This allows the antiviral medicines to be used more safely and effectively at lower doses.

 Elvitegravir, emtricitabine and tenofovir are antiviral drugs that prevent HIV (human immunodeficiency virus) cells from multiplying in the body.
-HIV causes acquired immunodeficiency syndrome (AIDS).
+HIV can cause acquired immunodeficiency syndrome (AIDS).